 Nearby Amenities

-• The Blaine County Museum in Chinook, Montana offers the audio/visual presentation, "40 Miles to Freedom," which depicts the battle and siege at Bear Paw.
-The battlefield's official brochure / map and Jr. Ranger booklet are available at the museum.
+The Blaine County Museum in Chinook, Montana, offers an audio/visual presentation, "40 Miles to Freedom," which depicts the battle and siege at Bear Paw.
+The battlefield's official brochure, map, Jr. Ranger booklet, and passport cancellation stamp are also available at the museum.

-• The Montana Office of Tourism has a trip planning website that will help you locate hotels, campgrounds, restaurants, and other amenities near Bear Paw Battlefield.
+The Montana Office of Tourism's trip planning website will help you locate hotels, campgrounds, restaurants, and other amenities near Bear Paw Battlefield.

 Respecting Sacred Ground